mc-hamster/yado/README.md

 LED2 will continue to blink while Yado is in admin mode.
 Because unsecured networks are a bad idea, we have conciously decided not to support unsecured Access Points and they won't be listed in the WiFi configuration.
 Adding support will be a 3 line change, but let's not do it.

 Using static IP addresses is recommended, but DHCP also works.
-The assigned DHCP address is available through the USB serial console (115200, 8n1), through your home router's interface or you can scan the network for Yado.
+The assigned DHCP address is available through the USB serial console (115200, 8n1) on startup, through your home router's interface or you can scan the network for Yado.

 Important Note: You will have 30 minutes to make your changes.
 After 30 minutes, Yado will return to the default operation.